samueljlieber/dev-documentation/content/applications/marketing/email_marketing.rst

 Email marketing
 ===============

+This is the first change to the document.
+It is a really good sentence!
+I added this sentence too because I thought it was cool.
+Also adding this sentence because bad sentences ROCK!

 Emails are an effective, fully-customizable form of communication that are able to reach any target audience - large or small.
 The success of an email is easily measurable, especially when a creative call-to-action is involved.